makersmakingchange/OpenAT-Joysticks/README.md

 ## Acknowledgements
-This project is being funded through a Government of Canada Assitive Technology Project (ATP) grant.
+This project is being funded through the Government of Canada's [Accessible Technology Program (ATP)](https://ised-isde.canada.ca/site/accessible-technology-program/en) with the goal of developing cost effective solutions to help people with disabilities better access the digital economy.

 ---